greglu/hbase-writer/README-Heritrix3.txt

 Place this file in your ${HOME}/.m2/ directory and run the maven build command: mvn clean package -PmyBuild

+= CONTRIBUTING SOURCE =
+If you would like to contribute a patch to help improve the source code, please feel free to create an Issue in the Issues section on the project website.
+Just attach your patch to the issue and a committer will merge the changes as soon as possible.
+Thank you.

 = BUILDING THE SITE REPORT =